JBildstein/SpiderEye/README.md

 For the window handling, this library calls the native APIs on Linux and macOS and the .NET APIs for Windows Forms on Windows.
 It then does the same thing to attach the webview to that window.
-On Windows, it also checks if the Edge (MSHTML) or Edge Chromium based webview is available and falls back to the WebBrowser control if not.
+On Windows, it also checks if the Edge Chromium based webview is available and falls back to the WebBrowser control if not.

 Using the various APIs, the webview is set up to intercept requests and serve the files that are embedded in an assembly.
-An exception is the WinForms WebBrowser control and Edge Chromium webview that don't support this and uses an internal localhost server instead.
+An exception is the WinForms WebBrowser control that doesn't support this and uses an internal localhost server instead.

 The webview is also set up to inject a little bit of JavaScript at page load to add a consistent interface between the webview and .NET code.